Share:

 Medicaid:

 In order to be eligible for Medicaid, there are strict rules about income and asset levels.
-An irrevocable trust can help lower taxable income.
+A specific type of irrevocable trust known as a Medicaid asset protection trust (MAPT) can help lower taxable income.
 Its creation also triggers the five-year lookback period.

 Disadvantages of Irrevocable Trusts: